sentinel-hub/custom-scripts/README.md

 #### RLIE S1+S2

 The S1 and S2 River and Lake Ice Extent (RLIE S1+S2) product differentiates open water bodies, snow-covered or snow-free ice areas from other features, cloud cover or cloud shadows and areas with no data.
-The product was generated in delayed-time, resulting from the combination of RLIE S1 and RLIE S2 products.
+The product is generated in delayed-time, resulting from the combination of RLIE S1 and RLIE S2 products.

 ##### Available scripts